 SENIOR FELLOWS are elected from prominent representatives of both academic and professional interests at the University of Toronto.

-THE MASTER is the chief administrative officer who, together with those Senior Fellows elected to Corporation, governs the College.
+THE HEAD (formerly MASTER) is the chief administrative officer who, together with those Senior Fellows elected to the Governing Board, governs the College.

-THE ADMINISTRATIVE OFFICERS who assist the Master are the Administrator, the Librarian, the Bursar and the Registrar, who is also Secretary of Corporation.
+THE ADMINISTRATIVE OFFICERS who assist the Master are the Librarian, the Bursar and the Dean, who is also Secretary of the Governing Board.

 1963 to 1981 Robertson Davies (Founding Master)